FriendsOfCake/vagrant-chef/README.markdown

     | |-/vagrant/apps/blog
     |   |-/vagrant/apps/blog/webroot

-This application will be automatically available as `blog.dev`.
+This application will be automatically available as `blog.test`.
 Updating your hosts `/etc/hosts` entry to include this will allow you to access it in a browser:

 ```
-echo "192.168.13.37 www.app.dev app.dev blog.dev" >> "/etc/hosts"
+echo "192.168.13.37 www.app.test app.test blog.test" >> "/etc/hosts"
 ```

 Using this method, you can host as many applications within a single VM instance as desired.